wp-plugins/share-rail/readme.txt

 1. Upload 'share-rail' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Change the settings on the settings page
+3. Change the settings on the 'Share Rail' settings page

+== Changelog ==

+= 0.2b =

+* Updated setings page
+* Added options to Share Rail
+* jQuery modifications added, these allow more flexability

+= 0.1 =

+Initial testing release